marthoc/kuna/info.md

 - Camera with default name "[Camera Name] Camera".
 - Switch with default name "[Camera Name] Switch", which controls the camera's light bulb.

-**IoT Class:** _Cloud Polling_

-## Installation (Home Assistant >= 0.96.0)
-This custom integration must be installed for it to be loaded by Home Assistant.

-**The recommended installation method is via [HACS](https://hacs.xyz).**

-### Installation via HACS

-1. Add "marthoc/kuna" as a custom repository in HACS under "Settings".
-2. Search for "Kuna Smart Home Security" under "Integrations" in HACS.
-3. Click "Install".
-4. Proceed with Configuration.

-### Manual Installation

-1. Create a `custom_components` directory in your Home Assistant configuration directory ('config' share if using [hass.io](https://home-assistant.io/hassio/) with the [Samba](https://home-assistant.io/addons/samba/) add-on or `~/.home-assistant/` for Linux installations).
-2. Create a `kuna` directory in your `custom_components` directory.
-3. Grab the latest release from the GitHub "Releases" page.
-4. Copy all files (including the hidden `.translations` directory) from custom_components/kuna in the release to your config/custom_components/kuna directory.
-5. Restart Home Assistant and proceed with Configuration.

 ## Configuration

-To enable the integration, add it from the Configuration - Integrations menu in Home Assistant.
+After installing via HACS, to enable the integration, add it from the Configuration - Integrations menu in Home Assistant.
 Click "+", then "Kuna Smart Home Security".

 _(Note: previous versions of this component were configured in configuration.yaml; now, all configuration is via the Integration menu.)_